mono/website/docs/advanced/runtime/memory-leaks.md

 * Table of contents
 {:toc}

-# OS X leaks tool
+# macOS leaks tool

-OS X provides very handy memory debugging facilities which can be used to detect memory leaks in the runtime in many cases.
+macOS provides very handy memory debugging facilities which can be used to detect memory leaks in the runtime in many cases.
 Of particular interest is the `leaks` tool that scans the process's memory and makes sure that all memory allocations are "reachable", that is, there is at least one value within the process memory referencing that allocation.

 ## Usage